-(a)(b)(c)(d)(e) The Auditor determined compliance with these standard subparts based on Policy 11087.1 that requires, "The FOD, ensure that before placing detainees together in a hold room, there shall be consideration of whether a detainee may be at a high risk of being sexually abused or assaulted, and, when appropriate, shall take necessary steps to mitigate any such danger to the detainee.
+(a)(b)(c)(d)(e) The Auditor determined compliance with these standard subparts based on Policy 11087.1 that requires the MHR FOD "to ensure that before placing detainees together in a hold room, there shall be consideration of whether a detainee may be at a high risk of being sexually abused or assaulted, and, when appropriate, shall take necessary steps to mitigate any such danger to the detainee.
 The FOD shall ensure that detainees who may be held overnight with other detainees are assessed to determine their risk of being either sexually abused or assaulted or sexually abusive, to include being asked about their concerns for their physical safety.
-The FOD shall ensure that the following criteria are considered in assessing detainees for risk of sexual victimization, to the extent that the information is available: Whether the detainee has a mental, physical, or developmental disability; The age of the detainee; The physical build and appearance of the detainee; Whether the detainee has previously been incarcerated or detained; The nature of the detainee's criminal history; Whether the detainee has any convictions for sex offenses; Whether the detainee has self-identified as Lesbian, Gay, Bisexual, Transgender, or intersex (LGBTI) or gender nonconforming; Whether the detainee has self-identified as previously experiencing sexual victimization; and the detainee's own concerns about his or her physical safety.
-The FOD shall implement appropriate controls on the dissemination of any sensitive information regarding a detainee provided pursuant to screening procedures.
+The FOD shall ensure that the following criteria are considered in assessing detainees for risk of sexual victimization, to the extent that the information is available: Whether the detainee has a mental, physical, or developmental disability; The age of the detainee; The physical build and appearance of the detainee; Whether the detainee has previously been incarcerated or detained; The nature of the detainee's criminal history; Whether the detainee has any convictions for sex offenses; Whether the detainee has self-identified as Lesbian, Gay, Bisexual, Transgender or Intersex (LGBTI) or gender nonconforming; Whether the detainee has self-identified as previously experiencing sexual victimization; and the detainee's own concerns about his or her physical safety."
+This policy further requires "the FOD implement appropriate controls on the dissemination of any sensitive information regarding a detainee provided pursuant to screening procedures.
 For detainees identified as being at high risk for victimization, the FOD shall provide heightened protection, including continuous direct sight and sound supervision, single-housing, or placement in a hold room actively monitored on video by a staff member sufficiently proximate to intervene, unless no such option is feasible."
-As noted earlier, ADHR detainees are held for three hours or less and typically never overnight.
-The DO interviewed outlining the intake process indicated all detainees arriving at ADHR are screened utilizing the Risk Classification Assessment (RCA) form.
+As noted earlier, detainees are held for a short period of time at MHR.
+The typical amount of time is three hours.
+The Auditor interviewed one three ICE DO's who performs the intake screening utilizing the Risk Classification Assessment (RCA) form on every detainee arriving at the MHR.
 The assessment is a computerized program that addresses specific vulnerabilities including whether the detainee has any concerns for their safety, concerns based on their sexual orientation, any instances of prior persecution or torture, a victim of sexual abuse or a violent crime.
-The processing DO utilizes information received through this document and any other information they may have available, including interviewing the detainee about their own safety concerns, to determine their potential for victimization or abusiveness.
-If that DO believes the individual may be at high risk of being victimized or has an abuse history, they are placed on direct supervision in a separate hold room.
+If the DO believes, after completing the RCA and reviewing information he/she has available and interviewing the detainee about their own safety concerns, that the individual may be at high risk of being victimized or has an abuse history, they are placed on direct supervision by the GEO staff, alone in a separate hold room.
+As previously noted, each of the (b) (7)(E) which can also be monitored.
 The interviews with the intake DOs confirmed that during the intake process, a DO and SDDO are present during processing and the shift SDDO must review each RCA document.
-This process was also confirmed by the PSA Compliance Manager who is also an SDDO.
-Interviews conducted with the ICE ERO staff confirmed information obtained during the intake process is not shared with anyone except on a need-to-know basis.
+Interviews conducted with the ICE ERO staff and the GEO security staff confirmed information obtained during the intake process is not shared with anyone except on a need-to-know basis.
 Paper copies of the RCA form are kept secured under lock and key and the computer files are password protected and assessable by only those individuals with a need for this information.

-§115.151 - Detainee reporting.
+§115.151 - Detainee reporting